 If your site is built on PHP, make sure you're running a supported and current version.
 Newer versions of PHP run faster/smarter and can handle issues arising from increasing traffic more gracefully than older versions of PHP.

 For more information about checking which version of PHP you are running, please review the following article:

-If you have installed software using DreamHost’s One-Click Installer, then updating is easy.
+If you have installed WordPress using the DreamHost WordPress installer, then updating is easy.
 View the following article for full instructions: